vipular/droneAbnormalityDetection/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

+**_Note:_** The values under the Ground Truth column are binary.
+A value of one implies normal behaviour at the given time instant whereas a value of 0 implies abnormal behaviour.